-Feyerabend on human life, abstraction, and the Conquest of Abundance
+Feyerabend on human life, abstraction, and the “conquest of abundance”

-Epistemology and Philosophy of Science.
+Forthcoming in Epistemology and Philosophy of Science, 2024.
 Special issue: “Science in a Free Society.
 On Paul Feyerabend’s Intellectual Legacy”.
 Edited by Olga E. Stoliarova.

 Why are so many people dissatisfied with what they can see and feel?
 Why do they look for surprises behind events? why do they believe that, taken together, these surprises form an entire world, and why, most strangely, do they take it for granted that this hidden world is more solid, more trustworthy, more “real” than the world from which they started?